DigiBP/25DIGIBP4/README.md

 **Current Limitations**

 Currently, Buddy may face challenges with highly specific inquiries, such as incorrect order numbers, leading to response loops.
 As Buddy is still a test model and not yet live, this is acceptable within the project’s scope.
 To mitigate the risk of misinformation, Buddy is designed with restricted pathways, ensuring that only valid paths are triggered and preventing inaccurate responses.
-Loosening those restrictions and adding more szenarios will make the chatbot easily scalable to cover additional services (e.g., delivery updates, FAQs and more) in the future.
+Loosening those restrictions and adding more scenarios will make the chatbot easily scalable to cover additional services (e.g., delivery updates, FAQs and more) in the future.

 Future updates will focus on refining phrasing and expanding language capabilities.
 At the moment the chatbot operates in English only when workflows are triggered, but additional languages can be integrated in future updates.